lizzieinvancouver/ospree/docs/budburst/budburstms_README.txt

 #Figure 4: analyses/bb_analysis/forecasting/forecast_changebb.R (also used for matching 2D figure in supp and for chill forecast 4-panel figure in sup)

 In the text ....
+# Sample size, min max treatments come from get_n.R
-# Numbers of chilling treatments come from tables prepared in ospree/analyses/limitingcues/countintxns/countintxns.R
+# Numbers of chilling treatments come from tables prepared in ospree/analyses/
+limitingcues/countintxns/countintxns.R

 <><><><><><><><><><>
 Files used to create tables and figures in the supplemental materials